Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Press the camera on/off hotkey twice and note the effect after the keypress.
+1. Press the camera on/off hotkey twice and note the effect after the key press.

 **Expected result**